What is Organic Growth?

 - Investments into Existing Product or Service Offerings in Portfolio

 - Internal Development of New Products or Services (R&D)

 - Improvements to Business Model and Growth Strategies, e.g. Go-to-Market Strategy, Target Customer Profile, Pricing Structure

 - Re-Branding Initiatives Post-Analysis of Customer Insights and Market Data

-Strategies to Achieve Organic Growth
+How to Achieve Organic Growth in Business?